havan/camino-bot-paymaster/README.md

 - The design is coded in Solidity but the concept is language agnostic.
   Cryptographically, it can be implemented in any language.
+- The design is not audited for security in any way.
+For cryptographic security we may consider using some standards like EIP-712[^2][^3]

 ## Design